 In Chris’s case, it took concerted focus, but he built the connections he needed and eventually won the promotion.

-The following advice comes from an interview we did with Pamela Slim, author of Escape from Cubicle Nation and Body of Work.
+The following advice comes from an interview with Pamela Slim, author of Escape from Cubicle Nation and Body of Work.
 Use these tips in conjunction with the tips above from Dorie Clark to become truly indispensable at work.

-Learn to take feedback
+Learn to Take Feedback

-She admitted that receiving feedback was a massive learning curve for her that’s taken a long time—she used to hate it.
+She admitted that receiving feedback was a massive learning curve that’s taken a long time—she used to hate it.
 Pamela was in the field of training and development where everything she did always had an evaluation attached to it.
 And, within her personality of being kind of a perfectionist, she would get all 5 out of 5 for 40 people.

 But, two people would give her 3 out of 5 stars, and she would feel crushed and devastated.